kemenril/Genesis-stick/README.md

-This project contains AVR C code to make an ATTiny2313 (or probably a different AVR, which a bit of adjustment) manage a Sega Genesis (... or Master System, or Atari 2600/7800, or similar) joystick, presenting the button states as normally normally open/shorted-to-ground on closed, such as an arcade machine would expect.
+This project contains AVR C code to make an ATTiny2313 (or probably a different AVR, which a bit of adjustment) manage a Sega Genesis (... or Master System, or Atari 2600/7800, or similar) joystick, presenting the button states as normally open/shorted-to-ground on closed, such as an arcade machine would expect.
 I have used this successfully in my console conversion of a Neo Geo system.
 Relative to the other option, which appears to be buying a converter for a Nintendo stick, I tend to prefer the Sega hardware, and the DE9 ports are dirt cheap and easy to get, so it makes a good home-build.

-The ATTiny2313 is pretty much dirt-cheap, and has exactly the right amount of pins for this project.
+The ATTiny2313 is pretty much dirt-cheap as well, and has exactly the right amount of pins for this project.
 We don't require much memory at all, and we can use the internal clock of the microcontroller, so there's nothing required outside of the chip itself except for 5V power.